Man loses around 100 pounds while raising awareness for Alzheimer’s

 SPRINGFIELD, Mo. — On Saturday, June 19, Mark Applegate ran and walked over 38 miles on the Frisco Highline Trail from Bolivar to Springfield.
-Applegate did this to help raise awareness and funds for the Alzheimer’s Association “Walk to End Alzheimer’s.”
+Applegate did this to help raise awareness and funds for the Alzheimer’s Association “The Longest Day.”

 Applegate used to wight around 360 pounds before he started running.
 Now, Applegate has lost around 100 pounds because of running along with some lifestyle changes.